DanialArab/my_AWS_ML_Specialty_Exam/README.md

    + The name of one or more models in production variants
    + The ML compute instances that you want Amazon SageMaker to launch to host each production variant.
 When hosting models in production, you can configure the endpoint to elastically scale the deployed ML compute instances.
 For each production variant, you specify the number of ML compute instances that you want to deploy.
 When you specify two or more instances, Amazon SageMaker launches them in multiple Availability Zones.
 This ensures continuous availability.
 Amazon SageMaker manages deploying the instances.

+###### Create an HTTPS endpoint
+You need to provide the endpoint configuration to Amazon SageMaker.
+The service launches the ML compute instances and deploys the model or models as specified in the configuration.

+###### You may want to pay extra attention to the following points when you’re delivering an ML model into a production environment:

++ Apply software engineering disciplines.
+Add error recovery code and make sure that tests for unexpected data inputs exist.
+Perform the same kind of unit testing, quality assurance, and user acceptance testing that is performed for other systems.
+If the ML system has moved from the research stage to development, some of these expected software engineering practices might have been inconsistently applied.
+Automate this system using common DevOps tools like AWS CodeBuild and AWS CodeCommit.
++ Track, identify, and account for changes in data sources.
+The data might change over time.
+One change in data type in one source can break the whole pipeline.
+Changes in software that produces a data source can have flow-on effects.
++ Perform ongoing monitoring and evaluation of results.
+Evaluate the expectations versus the results of the ML system.
+Build methods to check the error rate and the classes of errors being made against project expectations.
+If the overall error rate is the same, are the same proportions of the different classes of errors still the same?
+Is model drift occurring?
++ Create methods to collect data from production inferences that can be used to improve future models.

 ## References: